roots/docs/trellis/installation.md

   - nikitasol
   - swalkinshaw
   - TangRufus
+  - MWDelaney
 ---

 # Installation

 ## What is Trellis?

 [Trellis](https://roots.io/trellis/) is a tool to create WordPress web servers and deploy WordPress sites.

 Trellis lets you create and manage servers that are production ready, performance optimized and based on best practices that are continuously improved.
 Trellis is self-hosting done right since you benefit from the community and experience of Roots.

 ### Why use Trellis?

 You’ll get a complete WordPress server [running all the software](#software-installed) you need configured according to the best practices that are fully customizable.

 <details>
 <summary>Trellis features</summary>

 #### Ansible

 Trellis is powered by [Ansible](https://docs.ansible.com/ansible/latest/index.html) for configuration management.
 You don’t have to use brittle and confusing Bash scripts or worry about commands you found to copy and paste.

 You get the benefit of Ansible [documentation](https://docs.ansible.com/ansible/latest/user_guide/index.html), its extensive library of [modules and plugins](https://docs.ansible.com/ansible/latest/collections/all_plugins.html), and the community ecosystem of [Galaxy roles](https://galaxy.ansible.com/).

 #### Local development

 Trellis comes with [Vagrant](https://www.vagrantup.com/) support for local development environments that run on isolated virtual machines.
 This means you don't have to worry about polluting your local OS with software that might break or conflict with other tools you use.

 However, using Vagrant is optional and you're free to use other local dev tools as well, or even none at all.

 #### Customizable

 While Trellis gives you everything for a standard WordPress server out of the box, it's completely customizable as well.
 This is what makes Trellis different from managed hosting or even tools like SpinupWP that automatically setup